Aadarsh131/The-Rust-programming-language/Chapter 4. Understanding Ownership/4.1 What is Ownership?/ownership.md

 ### String types
 Unlike other basic datatypes (which are stored in stack, because of its fixed size), strings are stored in heap.

-Lets see how Rust knows when to clean up the data.
+String literals cannot be used everywhere as much as String, because-

-We’ve already seen string literals (`let s = "Aadarsh"`), where a string value is hardcoded into our program.
-String literals are convenient, but they aren’t suitable for every situation in which we may want to use text.
-One reason is that they’re `Immutable`.
-Another is that not every string value can be known when we write our code: for example, what if we want to take user input and store it?*(in this situation allocator will need to allocate the heap memory at the runtime)*.
+- string literals are `Immutable` and is of `fixed size`
+- cannot take user input at runtime *(in this situation allocator will need to allocate the heap memory at the runtime)*.

-For these situations, Rust has a second string type, **String**.
-This type manages data allocated on the heap and as such is able to store an amount of text that is unknown to us at compile time.
-You can create a String from a string literal using the `String::from` function, like so:
+For those, Rust has a second string type, **String**.
+This type manages data allocated on the heap and stores the data at compile time.

+Converting a string literal to String using the `String::from` function:
 ```rs
 let s = String::from("hello");
 ```